 This is a follow up story for Scribly.io.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello!
 My name’s Dani and I’m the founder of Scribly.io.

 In a nutshell, Scribly is a done-for-you content marketing service.
 We help businesses unlock the power of content to generate traffic and leads by taking care of the end-to-end process — from strategy right through to planning and production.

 So many businesses feel a bit bamboozled by how to ‘do’ content marketing properly, or they simply can’t find the quality of writers needed to execute their strategy well.